An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 Annual Resource Allocations

 The heaviest task of the state is determining the maximum sustainable extraction of Earth’s resources.
 This determination applies to everything that is easily depletable.
 This determination will include crude oil extracted via various methods, soil nitrogen, minerals, ecologically sensitive land area use, livestock, and fish.
 For anything that people can’t use an unlimited amount of for hundreds of thousands and never run out, the government must specify a maximum upper limit for a given period regarding its consumption.
 Sunlight, since it is inexhaustible, would probably be free.
-Any manufactured resources recycled from the earlier economy the system would also consider free to encourage the reuse of existing infrastructure.
+Any manufactured resources recycled from the earlier economy the system would also consider free to encourage the reuse of materials, recognizing that these were previously extracted through necessary but ecologically costly methods.

 Provenance

-The state would track annual resource extraction limits through all use and production.
+The financial system, not the state directly, tracks annual resource extraction through all use and production.
+Ecological Private Finance institutions post collateral with the Ecological Central Bank and open RUR lines of credit, which producers then borrow against to extract and process resources.
 For example, an oil driller would pull a gallon of crude oil from the ground.
 When he would sell the oil to a refiner, the oil would go off his balance sheet.
 The oil driller’s balance sheet would have an absolute maximum cap, after which he could not extract anymore.
 The system would incentivize the oil driller to transfer the oil to others to allow him to pump more oil.
-He could charge a markup on the quantity of extracted oil, where he would keep some of the oil for his consumption by inflating the amount of oil he transferred to the refiner by a transparent percentage.
+The financial system handles this by turning his right to use the oil into debt: he borrows oil RURs from Ecological Private Finance, and holding them accrues interest until he passes them downstream.
+He could charge a markup on the quantity of Resource Usage Rights for the oil, where he would keep some of the RURs for his consumption by marking up the amount of oil RURs he transferred to the refiner by a transparent percentage.
 The oil refinery would pass the oil extracted onto the gas station.
 The gas station would pass it on to the consumer, who would burn it in an engine.
 They would have a maximum amount of carbon dioxide they could release into the air daily.
 They could consume no more oil if they hit the cap because their balance sheet would have a maximum limit, and the amount they were allowed to burn daily would have maximum daily limits.
-The government’s job would be to keep track of all this on a blockchain.
+The financial system’s job would be to keep track of all this on a blockchain.
 The blockchain would track who controlled what natural resource and how much at any given time.
 This grand undertaking requires substantial technological integration, but it is not impossible.

 Individualized Resource Ownership Balance Sheets